-Occasionally, that decision is justified, but for many businesses, dedicated server hosting with a company like ServerMania rather than managing a server room themselves makes more sense financially, technologically, and from a business perspective.
+Occasionally, server room setup on-site is justified, but for many businesses, dedicated server hosting in a data center with a company like ServerMania rather than managing a server room themselves makes more sense financially, technologically, and from a business perspective.

-In this article, we’ll examine server room requirements and costs, before discussing some of the reasons why outsourcing server deployment and data center management to ServerMania is the better choice.
+In this article, we’ll examine server room requirements and costs, before discussing some of the reasons why outsourcing server deployment and data center management to ServerMania may be the right choice for your business.

 The first aspect to consider when setting up a server room in your office is where the servers will be located.
 Finding suitable space within a company’s existing property for an onsite server room can be an expensive proposition, often requiring significant remodelling and potentially the construction of a custom space.

 The location must be suitable for the installation of bulky power, air conditioning, and networking equipment.
-It must be able to bear the weight of heavy equipment.
-Tight spaces aren’t suitable because effective cooling requires the constant circulation of air.
+It must be able to bear the weight of heavy IT equipment when you build a server rack.
+Tight spaces aren’t suitable because effective cooling requires the constant circulation of air and proper airflow planning.
 It’s also inadvisable to build a server room in a windowed space or a space with an external wall, both of which can make it difficult to control and secure the environment within the server room.

 Ideally, the space’s ceilings should be at least nine feet from the ground, and raised ceilings are preferred to allow for the running of air ducts and installation of heat exhausts and other equipment.
-Raised floors that allow for cable runs are also a bonus, but not necessary for smaller server rooms.
+Raised floors that allow for cable runs and cable management solutions are also a bonus, but not necessary for smaller server rooms.

 Once a location has been selected, it’s time to consider the equipment that is to be purchased and fitted.
-Much of the expense associated with building a server room is generated by the equipment needed to support servers, rather than the servers themselves.
+Much of the expense associated with building a server room is generated by the equipment needed to support servers, rather than the computer equipment itself.